-Through targeted farmers' organizations and cooperatives, smallholder farmers, particularly women, benefit from improved post-harvest handling equipment to improve their productivity and food security.
+Smallholder farmers, with a focus on women, through targeted famers' organizations and cooperatives, benefit from affordable post-harvest solutions in order to improve their productivity and food security.
 (C: Capacity development and technical support provided)

-Through targeted farmers' organizations and cooperatives, smallholder farmers, particularly women, benefit from improved post-harvest handling equipment to improve their productivity and food security.
+Smallholder farmers, with a focus on women, through targeted famers' organizations and cooperatives, benefit from affordable post-harvest solutions in order to improve their productivity and food security.
 (E: Advocacy and education provided)

-Targeted smallholder farmers, including women farmers, benefit from increased access to markets, including through HGSM, in order to enhance their food and nutrition security.
+Targeted smallholder farmers, including women farmers, benefit from improved skills, equipment and facilities to access markets, including HGSF, in order to enhance their food and nutrition security.
 (A: Resources transferred)

-Targeted smallholder farmers, including women farmers, benefit from increased access to markets, including through HGSM, in order to enhance their food and nutrition security.
+Targeted smallholder farmers, including women farmers, benefit from improved skills, equipment and facilities to access markets, including HGSF, in order to enhance their food and nutrition security.
 (F: Purchases from smallholders completed)